vidya235252-crypto/bangalore-pincode-explorer/README.md

 }
 ```

-**Response `400`** — malformed pincode (not exactly 6 digits)
+**`400 Bad Request`** — pincode isn't exactly 6 numeric digits
 ```json
 { "detail": "Invalid pincode.
 Please provide exactly 6 numeric digits." }
 ```

-**Response `404`** — well-formed pincode with no matching record
+**`404 Not Found`** — well-formed pincode with no dataset match
 ```json
 { "detail": "No Bangalore area found for pincode 560999." }
 ```

-**Response `500`** — unexpected server error
+**`500 Internal Server Error`** — unexpected server-side failure
 ```json
 { "detail": "Unexpected server error: <message>" }
 ```

 ## Error Handling

-- **Frontend**: input is restricted to digits as you type; the search button and
+- **Frontend** — input is restricted to digits as you type; Enter and the
-  Enter key are both wired to the same validated search flow.
-Network failures,
+  Search button both route through the same validated search flow.
-  4xx, and 5xx responses each map to a distinct, clearly worded UI state.
+  Network failures and every 4xx/5xx response map to a distinct, clearly
+  worded UI state, so the user is never left guessing.
-- **Backend**: the pincode path parameter is validated to be exactly 6 numeric
+- **Backend** — the pincode path parameter is validated to be exactly 6
-  digits before any lookup happens (`400` otherwise).
-A valid-format pincode with
+  numeric digits before any lookup runs.
+A valid-format pincode with no
-  no dataset match returns `404`.
-Any unexpected failure while reading the dataset
+  match returns `404`; any unexpected failure is caught and returned as
-  is caught and returned as `500` rather than crashing the process.
+  `500` instead of crashing the process.

 ## Data Source

-The dataset in `backend/data/pincodes.json` contains 32 real Bangalore/Bengaluru
+`backend/data/pincodes.json` contains 32 real Bangalore/Bengaluru
-pincode records, cross-checked against public postal-code references (including
+pincode records, cross-checked against public postal-code references
-India Post-derived directories and Wikipedia locality infoboxes) for areas such as
+(India Post-derived directories and Wikipedia locality data), covering
-Indiranagar, Koramangala, Jayanagar, JP Nagar, Whitefield, Electronic City, HSR
+areas including Indiranagar, Koramangala, Jayanagar, JP Nagar,
-Layout, Rajajinagar, Malleswaram, Yelahanka, Hebbal, Marathahalli, Banashankari,
+Whitefield, Electronic City, HSR Layout, Rajajinagar, Malleswaram,
+Yelahanka, Hebbal, Marathahalli, Banashankari, Basavanagudi,
-Basavanagudi, Shivajinagar, MG Road, Richmond Town, Frazer Town, Domlur, and
+Shivajinagar, MG Road, Richmond Town, Frazer Town, Domlur, and
-Bellandur, among others.
-No pincode-to-area mapping was invented.
+Bellandur.
+No pincode-to-area mapping in this dataset was invented.

 ## Future Improvements

-- Expand the dataset to cover all ~300+ Bangalore pincodes
+- Expand coverage to all ~300+ Bangalore pincodes
 - Add reverse search (area name → pincode)
-- Add pincode-to-coordinates mapping and a map view
+- Add a map view using pincode-to-coordinates data
-- Add basic automated tests (pytest for the API, a small JS test harness)
+- Add automated tests (`pytest` for the API, a small JS test harness)
-- Add a lightweight rate limiter if the API were ever made public
+- Add basic rate limiting if the API were ever deployed publicly

 ## License